 I am very slowly sifting through the posts from my old blog with a view to collating the better material into some sort of eBook eventually.
-In that process I came across an off-topic post that I wrote about my blog-writing workflow, which at the time (written in 2010) was distinctly paper based:
+In that process I came across an off-topic post that I wrote about my blog-writing workflow (2 Essential blogging tools), which at the time (written in 2010) was distinctly paper based:

 Blog content comes out of your head, and unless you happen to have Dumbledore’s penseive you need a reliable way to get that stuff from your head to your blog.

 For this capture process I use a small notebook and pen.
 I cross-out, scrawl messily, doodle and tear pages out — this is a scruffy notebook because I cart it everywhere and am just scribbling down rough ideas.